-- To copy Phillips' blue look, use a temporary color like Overtone Extreme Blue Coloring Conditioner to tint a few inches at the ends of your hair, following package instructions.
+Busy Phillips's dip-dyed pigtail braids place a modern spin on an old classic.
+To copy her whimsical 'do, use a temporary color like Overtone Extreme Blue Coloring Conditioner ($25) to tint a few inches at the ends of your hair, following package instructions.
+Grenia also suggests:

-- Spray dry shampoo throughout hair to give it some texture, Grenia suggests, then part your hair down the center.
+- Spray dry shampoo throughout hair to give it some texture.

 - On one side of the head, take a handful of hair next to the ear, split it into three sections, and make a French braid.

-- "Secure with an elastic at the nape of the neck."
+- Secure braid with an elastic at the nape of the neck.